 Mr. Akinwale spoke to his wife about considering taking up a modern FP method as they have 3 children and are satisfied.
-Fortunately, Resilient and Accelerated Scale-up of DMPA-SC in Nigeria (RASuDiN) community volunteers approached Mrs. Akinwale during a community outreach to educate her on the available modern FP methods, and their benefits.
+Fortunately, the Resilient and Accelerated Scale-up of DMPA-SC in Nigeria (RASuDiN) community volunteers approached Mrs. Akinwale during a community outreach to educate her on the available modern FP methods, and their benefits.

-Upon interacting with community volunteers, he made the choice to take up DMPA-SC as community-oriented resource persons were available to support up take.
+Upon interacting with community volunteers, he made the choice to take up the method as community-oriented resource persons were available to support uptake.
 “I was convinced, and I adopted the DMPA-SC the same day as I had the full support of my husband.”

-‘I am not afraid of unplanned pregnancy anymore, my mind is now at rest, I can return to my normal life, there is nothing to fear again’.
-Since I started using DMPA-SC, I have been able to create time to go back to school…”
+According to her, “I am not afraid of unplanned pregnancy anymore, my mind is now at rest, I can return to my normal life, there is nothing to fear again’.
+Since I started using it, I have been able to create time to go back to school…”

-The Resilient and Accelerated Scale-up of DMPA-SC in Nigeria (RASuDiN) project is aimed at increasing the use, acceptance, availability and accessibility of DMPA-SC/SI as a family planning method within a broader contraceptive method mix among women of reproductive age in Nigeria.
+The Resilient and Accelerated Scale-up of DMPA-SC in Nigeria (RASuDiN) project is aimed at increasing the use, acceptance, availability, and accessibility of DMPA-SC/SI as a family planning method within a broader contraceptive method mix among women of reproductive age in Nigeria.
 Read more about RASuDiN here